-Working professionals may benefit from enrolling in schools that offer online and distance-learning programs.
-Other schools may also provide weekend and evening classes.
-Programs with smaller class sizes or multiple teachers generally ensure that students receive enough personal instruction.
+- Working professionals may benefit from enrolling in schools that offer online and distance-learning programs, or that provide weekend and evening classes.

-It is recommended that students verify that a school's program is accredited by a nationally recognized accrediting body, and some employers may seek specific accreditation, such as that provided by the National Accrediting Commission of Cosmetology Arts and Sciences.
+- It is recommended that students verify that a school's program is accredited by a nationally recognized accrediting body, such as the National Accrediting Commission of Cosmetology Arts and Sciences.